medwatt/gmid/README.md

     },

     # Specify the number of processes to use to build the table faster.
-    # Note: Seems to work well with hspice, but not with ngspice.
+    # Note: `ngspice` already applies parallel processing for certain
+    # models.
+Setting `n_process` to values other than 1 may result in
+    # slow downs.
     n_process=1,
 )